robwatsongtr/music-pdf-to-speech/README.md

 The full source for Audiveris is included.
 I tried to include it as a git submodule, but that process was so painful I abandoned it.
 If you want, feel free to fork and try, it would enable tracking of the latest updates.
-As it stands, this project has Version 5.6.0
+As it stands, this project has Version 5.6.0.
+Audiveris is unique in that it is all in Java, not Python.

 Getting the CLI interface for Audiveris to work was quite challenging.
 It involves running a classpath that, to the best of my knowlege, isn't documented.
 The GUI of Audiveris can still be run with Gradle ( ie  ./gradlew run ).

 The fruit of that labor is in the shell script in the root of the project directory.
 Note that the code there that involves unarchiving isn't really necessary since that's already